 He is married to Migdalia Pérez and has a daughter, Cristina Esteves Wolff who is a lawyer and currently pursuing doctoral studies.

 With a career exceeding 34 years, Rebeca has held pivotal roles.
 Though Rebeca started in the advertising industry, she soon transitioned into broadcast news, which seems to be what runs through her veins.
 She was an assignment editor and producer for Teleonce (WLII) from 1993-2000.
 Following her work at Teleonce, her passion for the public sector directed her towards WIPR-TV, where she became Special Assistant to the President, managing all aspects of production and research for special events and new programming.
 This included all production aspects and the development of two new daily magazines.
-She was also the Executive TV Producer for the Emmy® award-winning Puerto Rico Jazz Fest 2003 and 2004 music specials.
+She was also the Executive TV Producer for the EMMY® award-winning Puerto Rico Jazz Fest 2003 and 2004 music specials.

 At WIPR-TV, Rebeca later became News Director, leading an award-winning newsroom with a staff of 52 communications professionals, overseeing two daily newscasts and a weekend analysis show.
 From 2006-2009, she was the Operations & Production Vice President, responsible for the daily operations of two television and two radio stations.
 Her responsibilities included broadcasting and programming operations, content development, local and national production, education and outreach, and special projects efforts.